 Fly masks are amazing for eye injuries – I was able to tape up this mask for Comet when he scratched his cornea and needed to “wear a patch” for a few days.

 - Fabric.
 Some masks are super fine and thin, to be worn during riding.
 This is common for head shakers.
 Others are more durable, designed for turnout.
 Some are super stiff, which is good as you can “mold” them to stay far away from the eyes.
 These types typically have darts around the eyes for this very reason.
 Please be sure to notice if the weave is starting to break, as the stiff fabrics can create eye-pokey-out pieces when torn.

 What else should you know about fly masks?

-- Don’t go by temperature to decide if you should use one that day, go by insects, sun amount, and brightness.
+Don’t go by weather or temperature to decide if you should use one that day, go by insects, brightness, and your horse’s comfort.